railwayapp/docs/src/docs/reference/cli-api.md

 Usage: railway [OPTIONS] <COMMAND>

 Commands:
-  add          Provision a database into your project completion   Generate completion script connect      Connect to a database's shell (psql for Postgres, mongosh for MongoDB, etc.) deploy       Provisions a template into your project
+  add          Add a service to your project completion   Generate completion script connect      Connect to a database's shell (psql for Postgres, mongosh for MongoDB, etc.) deploy       Provisions a template into your project